Pilotguide9897/RetailWizard/README.md

 ## Description

-This backend e-commerce application provides an Express.js API that allows you to interact with a MySQL database using Sequelize to manage categories, products, and tags.
+This backend e-commerce application offers an Express.js API which allows users to interact with a MySQL database using Sequelize to manage the inventory for their small business, specifically in regard to product categories, the individual products themselves, and the tags associated with each product.
+This application is intended to help small business owners compete with their competetors by offering a scalable and efficient solution for handling the high volume of traffic and data that e-commerce websites typically generate.
+Additionally, it would allow for the management of product categories, products, and tags, making it easier to organize and present products to customers.

 A video illustrating this application's functionality may be viewed [here](https://youtu.be/aV459Fu_KT8).